Carlos-Sek/Baseball-Linear-Regression/README.md

 - Weather:

     It can affect the travel distance of the ball.
 If cold, then the ball won't travel as much and may cause positive skew in a team's statsline.
 Viceversa for when weather is
     hot.
 I also would need to look weather metrics that are considered to be cold or hot.

 - Variables:
     I can consider the correlations of the variables on which ones are suited best for Games_Won

+- Model:
+    Figure out a way to get the 2015 Blue Jays RSME much lower.